daizoru/node-evolve/README.md

 ### Type safety

-node-evolve check that functions references ae not mixed with values.
+node-evolve check that functions references are not mixed with values.
 For instance, if you define this context:

 ```CoffeeScript